sleak-lbl/weekly-emails/items/darshan.md

-### Updated Darshan Module to Become Default on February 22
+### Updated Darshan Module to Become Default Next Monday

-Darshan 3.2.1 will be made a default module on Monday, February 22, 2021 on Cori.
+Darshan 3.2.1 will be made a default module next Monday, February 22, 2021 on Cori.
 We use Darshan to collect details about I/O and file systems usage by NERSC users.
 (Note: while a darshan module is already loaded on Cori, the module has not been active since the transition from static linking to dynamic linking